ironbar/hungry_geese/reports/04_Modeling.md

 - The more we look into the future the more complex the function becomes, we could probably probe this experimentally

+#### Implementation

+Since it is possible that I could develop new reward functions in the future, I think I should make a function that receives a keyword and computes reward using that keyword.
+This will take a little bit of more work today, but will save time in the future.

+#### Pretraining on random agents game

+Let's start by pretraining on random agents game to see how different the training loss and the agent's performance is when training on this loss.

 ### Results

 <!---